 There are many alternatives to homemade goods.
-Contact your school’s catering company and see if they will donate cupcakes for you to sell instead, or try hosting a bake sale off campus at an office or community center.
+Contact your school’s catering company and see if they will donate cupcakes for you to sell instead, or try hosting a bake sale off-campus at an office or community center.
 Or, ask a local bakery to donate cupcakes for you to sell in exchange for advertising their offerings on your campus.
 For alternative #BakeAChange campaign ideas, check out our cupcake fundraising guide.

 What is #SweatForSTF?

-#SweatforSTF is a community of people who use fitness to fundraise for She's the First scholarships.
+#SweatforSTF is a community of people who use fitness to fundraise for She's the First.
 There is no official start/end date for this campaign, but participants are typically most active March-June and around the NYC Marathon in November.
 Visit the #SweatForSTF campaign site here to see who is involved.
 Or, click here to access the #SweatforSTF toolkit, with donation email templates and additional resources.

 Can I personally fundraise through #SweatForSTF?

 Yes!
 You can run a race and raise funds for She’s the First at the same time!
 Simply sign up for a race, personalize your fundraising page at crowdrise.com/sweatforstf, set a fundraising goal, and contact your family and friends for donations!
-On race day, wear colorful gear or an STF t-shirt and take plenty of pictures to share with STF and your donors.
+On race day, wear colorful gear or an STF t-shirt and take plenty of pictures to share with STF and your supporters.